Hyperbolic models for CAT(0) spaces: The diameter dichotomy

 \begin{definition}[Angle] If $\sigma_1$ and $\sigma_2$ are geodesics with $\sigma_1(0)=\sigma_2(0)=x$, then $\angle_x(\sigma_1,\sigma_2)=\lim_{t\to0}\gamma(t)$, where $\gamma(t)$ is the angle at $x$ in the comparison triangle for $[x,\sigma_1(t),\sigma_2(t)]$.
 If $\xi_1,\xi_2\in\partial X$, then $\angle(\xi_1,\xi_2)=\sup\{\angle_x(\xi_1,\xi_2)\,:\,x\in X\}$. \end{definition}

 The angle defines a distance and hence a topology on the visual boundary.
-As one of the prominent features of curtains is that they separate the space, it is natural to wonder if there is a well-defined notion of limit of a curtain, and if it would disconnect the boundary.
-This turns out to be the case.
+One of the prominent features of curtains is that they separate the CAT(0) space, and it turns out that curtains have a natural notion of limit that disconnects the boundary.

 \begin{definition}[Limit of a curtain] For a curtain $h=h_\alpha$ with pole $P$, write

 \end{definition}